eng-amrahmed/vanilla-cgan-tf2/README.md

 I trained the CGAN to generate samples from a particular class label

 ### CGAN
-CGAN is an extension to Generative adversarial networks where both of the generator and discriminator are conditioned on some extra information y. y could be any thing such as class labels or data from other modalities.
+CGAN is an extension to Generative Adversarial Networks where both of the generator and discriminator are conditioned on some extra information y. y could be any thing such as class labels or data from other modalities.

 ![Alt text](images/figure.png?raw=true "Title")